htdbui/SQL4DS/Chapter4.md

 <br><br><br><br><br><br><br><br><br>
     <section aria-label="chapter opening" class="calibre2"><span id="calibre_link-26" class="calibre"></span>
-<p id="calibre_link-27" class="calibre8">In <a href="c02.xhtml" class="calibre6">Chapters 2</a>, “The SELECT Statement,” and <a href="c03.xhtml" class="calibre6">3</a>, “The WHERE Clause,” you learned how to specify which columns and rows you want to pull from a database table into your dataset.
+<p id="calibre_link-27" class="calibre8">In <a href="c02.xhtml" class="calibre6">Chapters 2</a>, ï¿½The SELECT Statement,ï¿½ and <a href="c03.xhtml" class="calibre6">3</a>, ï¿½The WHERE Clause,ï¿½ you learned how to specify which columns and rows you want to pull from a database table into your dataset.
 We used the WHERE clause to filter rows using conditional statements that must evaluate to TRUE in order for a row to be returned.</p>
 <p class="calibre8">But what if, instead of using conditional statements to filter rows, you want a column or value in your dataset to be based on a conditional statement?
 For example, instead of filtering your results to purchases over $50, say you just want to return all rows and create a new column that flags each purchase as being above or below $50?
 Or, maybe the machine learning algorithm you want to use can't accept a categorical string column as an input feature, so you want to encode those categories into numeric values.
-These are a version of what SQL developers call “derived columns” or “calculated fields,” and creating new columns that present the values differently is what data scientists call “feature engineering.”
-This is where CASE statements come in.</p>
+These are a version of what SQL developers call ï¿½derived columnsï¿½ or ï¿½calculated fields,ï¿½ and creating new columns that present the values differently is what data scientists call ï¿½feature engineering.ï¿½ This is where CASE statements come in.</p>
 <aside class="calibre9">
 <div class="top"><hr class="calibre10" /></div>
 <section class="feature">
 <h3 class="calibre11">NOTE</h3>
-<p id="calibre_link-28" class="calibre12">If you're familiar with other scripting languages like Python that use “if” statements, you'll find that SQL handles conditional logic somewhat similarly, just with different syntax.</p>
+<p id="calibre_link-28" class="calibre12">If you're familiar with other scripting languages like Python that use ï¿½ifï¿½ statements, you'll find that SQL handles conditional logic somewhat similarly, just with different syntax.</p>
 <div class="top"><hr class="calibre10" /></div>
 </section>
 </aside>